Rindge Avenue Connectivity

 The Rindge Avenue community is a residential neighborhood situated in North Cambridge.
 Even though there are many destinations nearby, physical barriers make it hard to get around safely and comfortably.
 The community deserves better connections that allow all residents to travel safely and easily.

-RELATED PROJECTS - Led by CITY OF CAMBRIDGE
+RELATED PROJECTS Led by Others

 Diagram of project area for the City of Cambridge’s MBTA Commuter Rail Line Crossing Feasibility Study.